Zhang-Ran-0119/DeepPSA/README.md

 [https://drive.google.com/drive/folders/1JaaxdXz65unBQWOosVU-q0DxPHNLQTnG](https://drive.google.com/drive/folders/1JaaxdXz65unBQWOosVU-q0DxPHNLQTnG?usp=sharing)

 ## Downloading Checkpoints via Git LFS
+The model checkpoints are stored in the `PSA` folder.
+Among them, `Model.pth` and `Optimizer.pth` are the pretrained model and optimizer obtained using the small molecule dataset, while `FinetuneModel.pth` and `FinetuneOptimizer.pth` are the final fine-tuned model and optimizer.

- If git clone fails to download the checkpoints, you can use Git LFS to download manually:
+The git clone maight fail to download the checkpoints, you can use Git LFS to download manually:
  ```
 mkdir Model
 cd Model